MechWolf/MechWolf/docs/source/index.rst

 <https://cactus.nci.nih.gov/chemical/structure>`_.

-Now that we've gone over how to define an apparatus and all the different ways to inspect it, let's make it synthesize the acetaminophen.
+Now that we've gone over how to define an apparatus and all the different ways to inspect it, let's make it synthesize acetaminophen.
 We do that with a :class:`~mechwolf.Protocol`, a list of procedures defined for an :class:`~mechwolf.Apparatus`.
 For this reaction, it's as simple as deciding the flow rate and duration for which to run the pumps::